larissayo/starter-hugo-academic/content/project/fuel-treatment-effectiveness/index.md

 ---
 url_pdf: ""
-summary: Fuel treatments such as prescribed fire and mechanical treatments are tools used widely by land managers to meet objectives such as reduction of fire area burned, reduction of fire behavior variables such as flame length and rate of spread, and reduction of fire severity.
-Understanding where and when these treatments are effective in meeting land management objectives is useful for prioritizing future work.
+summary: Where and when are fuel treatments effective in meeting land management objectives?
 url_video: ""
 title: Fuel treatment effectiveness in Utah
 date: 2023-02-23T23:36:38.001Z